 Special requirements

-For the physical evidence concentration, a minimum of four elective credit hours of advanced biology, chemistry and/or forensic science course work (300- to 500-level) must be taken.
+For the physical evidence concentration, a minimum of 12 elective credit hours of advanced biology, chemistry and/or forensic science course work (300-500 level) must be taken.
+At least four of these credits must include a laboratory component.

-All of the general education foundation courses will be automatically fulfilled through this degree by taking the following required courses: UNIV 111, UNIV 112, UNIV 200 and MATH 200 (13 credits).
+All of the general education foundation courses will be automatically fulfilled through this degree by taking the following required courses: UNIV 111, UNIV 200 and MATH 200 (10 credits).

-Degree requirements for Forensic Science, Bachelor of Science (B.S.) with a physical evidence concentration
+Degree requirements for Forensic Science, Bachelor of Science (B.S.) with a concentration in physical evidence

 Course Title Hours